-Children, parents, staff and dignitaries came together for a celebration today to mark the opening of the Noah’s Ark Garden.
+Children, parents, staff and dignitaries came together for a celebration recently to mark the opening of the Noah’s Ark Garden.
 Funded by the Noah’s Ark Charity and Welsh Government, the fully accessible garden is a bright and vibrant outdoor space complete with a play area, maze, palm trees and a therapy zone.

 President of the Noah’s Ark Charity, Lyn Jones OBE, who spoke at the opening celebration said: “The Noah’s Ark Garden is very much a symbol of the combined vision we had for a children’s hospital for Wales from the outset – a world class paediatric facility with the needs of children and families at its very heart.
 It provides a fun and engaging space for children to receive therapy and a safe place for them to play in the outdoors.
 It’s also a haven for families, who in some cases are facing long periods apart, to spend time together away from the wards.

 “As a charity, we’re delighted to have been able to help make the vision for this garden a reality.
 We hope that it will provide a place of both solace and fun for generations of children to come.”

 The garden has been a welcome addition to families spending long periods in the hospital.
 Twelve-year-old Lily has been a patient on the surgical ward, Gwdihw, since having an operation on her spine more than a month ago.
 She said: “I’ve been in hospital for five weeks and I couldn’t get out of my bed for most of that time.
 It was so nice to be able to go to the garden in the bed, to feel the fresh air and look up into the sky, like I was at home in my own garden.
 My three cousins came to visit and they loved it too.”